[EVENTS]

 Sunday 6 July 2014 4pm

-Anne Brodie 'Something that goes with me'
+Anne Brodie 'Something that

 On the occasion of her exhibition Dead Mother, artist Anne Brodie will be in conversation with her sister G.P.
 Dr Catriona Brodie and Curator, Writer and Central Saint Martins Research Fellow Dr Caterina Albano.